-This page is intended as a resource for inexperienced "tennis parents," to help them to help their children learn about the sport.
-Below is information about many tennis related subjects; for example, where to find tournaments, how to obtain need-based-scholarships and travel gas stipends to tournaments, and how to explore opportunities to donate or receive “gently used” equipment, clothes, or shoes for a child.
+This page is intended as a resource for "tennis parents," to help them to help their children learn about the sport.
+Below is information about many tennis related subjects; for example, where to find tournaments, how to request need-based-scholarships and travel gas stipends to tournaments, and how to explore opportunities to donate, or receive, “gently used” equipment, clothes, or shoes for a child.
 Links to the complete rules of tennis and instructional videos are provided, as well as links to sites where current USTA Louisiana state rankings and NJTL National Student-Athlete Competition standings can be located.

 List of Recommended Tournaments (August-December 2018)

 Find ALL Louisiana Tournaments here.
 (Scroll to the appropriate YEAR, then to the MONTH you are interested in.)